 - Although he tried to cement and accelerate his innings, it backfired, and he looked very out of form.

-- His innings created pressure on the fellow batsman, and as a result, he was dropped from the team.
+- His innings created pressure on his fellow batsman, and as a result, he was dropped from the team.

 - He was also stripped of the captaincy.